riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

 results pages, and that wikilinks are not used very much.
-See for instance the pageviews on redirects to [Red][red_redirects] and [Black][black_redirects] (though one complication here is that redirects might not be static, though in this case I wouldn't expect the redirects to be changing much).
+See for instance the pageviews on redirects to [Red][red_redirects] and [Black][black_redirects] (though one complication here is that redirects might not be static, though in this case we wouldn't expect the redirects to be changing much).
 Likewise there are some effects that should push pageviews *less* toward redirects.